 It was suggested that it may be unnecessary to reference the picture width and height.

 There was some uncertainty of if the focal related parameters should be in units of millimeters rather than in picture samples.

-Revisit item 1 and 2.
+Further discussion requested on item 1 and 2.